-The only way to know if you are a candidate is to meet with Dr. Wilcox.
-Your consultation will include a discussion of your wishes and priorities, and it will include an exam, medical history and imaging so that Dr. Wilcox has all the information he needs to determine if dental implants are an option.
+The only way to know if you are a candidate is to meet with our dentist.
+Your consultation will include a discussion of your wishes and priorities, and it will include an exam, medical history and imaging so that Dr. Tenney has all the information he needs to determine if dental implants are an option.

 - Initial recovery: After your surgery, you may feel a little sore and experience swelling for several days.
 This phase concludes relatively quickly for most people.
 You'll need to do nothing but rest for one full day, or possibly a few days depending on how you feel and the nature of your procedure.
 After that, you should feel well enough to go back to work and your normal activities.

 - Long-term recovery: During this time, the dental implant fuses and integrates with the bone, which is a process known as "osseointegration."
 This phase may take several months to reach full recovery.
 During this time you will wear a temporary restoration so that your smile looks normal.
 You may need to avoid certain sticky, crunchy and hard foods as outlined by our team.
 You will also not be allowed to smoke, if you are a smoker, as smoking significantly increases the risk of dental implant failure.

 Dr. Tenney wants to provide you with an outstanding tooth replacement, a comfortable experience and a successful recovery.
 During your consultation and the appointments leading up to dental implant placement, Dr. Tenney and our team will make sure you have all the information pertaining to your recovery, and that we describe all of your options for minimizing any post-op pain.